-The conference theme reflects our current times of radical uncertainty.
+The conference theme reflected our current times of radical uncertainty.
 The COVID-19 pandemic has brought suffering, loss and material hardship to millions of people around the world.
 Combined with this, people continue to differently experience ongoing climate emergencies, large scale ecological and environmental disasters, mass migrations and displacement in the world.

 At the same time, new connections are made.
-In the midst of these ongoing crises, the 2022 Conference will offer members of the RECE community and their allies opportunities to come together, to reaffirm their sense of community, agency, creativity and commitments.
+In the midst of these ongoing crises, the 2022 Conference offered members of the RECE community and their allies opportunities to come together, to reaffirm their sense of community, agency, creativity and commitments.
 It will bring us together to once more explore ways for co-creating a more livable, equitable, just, caring and welcoming world for children, families and early childhood educators around the globe.

-Finally, the pandemic with its attendant restrictions leads to a rethinking of the practices of conferencing.
+Finally, the pandemic with its attendant restrictions lead to a rethinking of the practices of conferencing.
 Coming together in-person and in-one place since the pandemic began has been a challenge and is a provocation to re-envision the meaning and possibilities of gatherings.
-This conference offers an opportunity to question what it might mean to come together while also being isolated.
+This conference offered an opportunity to question what it might mean to come together while also being isolated.
 How might place be (re)configured with the opportunities and dilemmas that new communications technologies present?

 Rachel Langford (co-chair)